zoffline/zwift-offline/README.md

 <details><summary>Expand</summary>

-* __NOTE:__ instead of performing the steps below you can instead use the "Strava" button in the launcher window to authorize (Windows and macOS only).
+* __NOTE:__ instead of performing the steps below you can instead use the "Settings - Strava" button in the launcher window to authorize (Windows and macOS only).
 * [OPTIONAL] Get CLIENT_ID and CLIENT_SECRET from https://www.strava.com/settings/api
 * Run ``scripts/strava_auth.py --client-id CLIENT_ID --client-secret CLIENT_SECRET``
   * Or, if using the Windows zoffline.exe version without Python installed you can run ``strava_auth.exe`` obtained from https://github.com/zoffline/zwift-offline/releases/tag/zoffline_helper in place of ``scripts/strava_auth.py``